-198. Finding: The funding from the 13th Amendment will go towards affordable housing utilizing the N/NE Housing Strategy and implementation of the North/Northeast Community Development Initiative including the development of a Cultural-Business Hub as further elaborated in Finding 122.
+198. Finding: The funding from the 13th Amendment will go towards affordable housing and implementation of the North/Northeast Community Development Initiative including the development of a Cultural-Business Hub as further elaborated in Finding 122.
 The North/Northeast Community Development Initiative guides the projects in the urban renewal area and there is a Project Working Group established to specifically guide the Williams & Russell project.
 The 13th Amendment complies with this policy.